mandymejia/BayesfMRI/README.md

 ### Issues to resolve:

 1. Special class
-    * Create a special class for the result of the main function
+    * Create a special class for the result of the main function (DAVID)
-    * Make the post-processing steps and summaries separate functions to call that object
+    * Make the post-processing steps and summaries separate functions to call that object (MANDY)
-    * Make/edit the id_activations function to call that object
+    * Make/edit the id_activations function to call that object (MANDY)
-    * Make a print function for that object class
+    * Make a print function for that object class (DAVID)
-    * Make a summary function for that object class
+    * Make a summary function for that object class (DAVID)

-2. Function documentation
+2. Function documentation (DAVID + MANDY)

-3. Incorporate checks into functions
+3. Incorporate checks into functions (DAVID + MANDY)

-4. New excursions functions
+4. New excursions functions (DAVID)
     * Decide what to incorporate into excursions and what into BayesGLMfMRI
     * Document functions in new.excursions.functions.R

-5. Test on multi-session data
+5. Test on multi-session data (MANDY)

 ### Mesh vs. Triangles/vertices